-Their wonderfully dreamy, swirling 60’s tinged, tear-stained tunes, relating tales of heartbreak and disappointment never fail to lift my mood, despite the subject matter.
+Their wonderfully dreamy, swirling 60’s tinged, tear-stained tunes, relating tales of heartbreak and disappointment never fails to lift my mood, despite the subject matter.
 Camera Obscura’s lyrics often deal with failed relationships and the emotional wreckage thereafter, a world where heartbreak is an inevitable consequence of love and longing, regret plus the occasional dash of healthy cathartic bitterness take centre stage.
 Yet often the melodies sound so carefree so jaunty, that one imagines they could even elicit a few dance moves from The Duke of Dour himself, Gordon Brown.
-The slower less upbeat numbers are haunting, reflective and strangely comforting, like a big cup of musical hot chocolate served by a buxom lass called Morag beside a roaring log fire on a cold winter’s night.
+The slower less upbeat numbers are haunting, reflective and strangely comforting.
 Then of course there is the voice which not unlike an actual Camera Obscura, draws light into the darkest of places.
 Yes, Tracyanne Campbell’s gorgeous mellifluous vocals could illuminate the most tenebrous of atmospheres, at times so melancholic it can move you to tears, yet at the same time, provide a warm comforting glow.
 The band’s philosophy is possibly best encapsulated by Tracyanne, who, when asked what makes her happy, responded thus; “Listening to music . . . but usually when it makes me feel sad.”

 VP: So the band originally formed around 1996, how did you all meet up?